LorenzoBellomo/SortedStaticIndexBenchmark/README.md

 - [Elias Fano](https://github.com/simongog/sdsl-lite) (compressed index): use the implementation from the SDSL library.
 - [SIMD B-Tree](https://github.com/mattiaodorisio/SIMD-B-Tree) (standard index): a new implementation of a BTree and a Sampled BTree using SIMD operations.
 - std::vector (baseline): lower\_bound operation (binary search) is used as a baseline
+- [FAST](https://github.com/curtis-sun/TLI/blob/main/competitors/fast/src/fast.h) (standard index): implementation of a SIMD-BTree by Viktor Leis based on the paper from Kim et. al for SIGMOD 2010.
+- [static-search-tree](https://curiouscoding.nl/posts/static-search-tree/) (standard index): This Static-Search Tree is a highly optimized RUST implementation of what was described in the Algorithmica article.
+For this reason, the index is not directly integrated in our benchmark as of now, but we provided the results of its own benchmark execution in output/static-search-tree-bm-results.json

 **Experiments:**
 - _build time_: measures, for each dataset, the time required to construct the index.